opensearch-project/project-website/_posts/2022-11-17-Multiple-Authentication.md

 ## Benefits

 Previously, Dashboards limited users to a single login authentication option.
 Users could either use basic authentication (username and password) or SSO with a single external SAML/OIDC identity provider (IdP).
-Starting in **2.4**, the Dashboards security admin can enable multiple authentication options.
+Starting in **OpenSearch 2.4.0**, the Dashboards security admin can enable multiple authentication options.
 The following are some of the benefits of enabling this feature:

 * Simultaneous login with basic authentication (username and password) and SSO
 * An integrated login/logout experience regardless of your authentication methodology